jayvenn21/vipproj2/README.md

 - REMOTE_INPUT_FILE = The absolute path to your desired prompt.txt location in your HPC
 - REMOTE_OUTPUT_FILE = The absolute path to your desired prompt.txt location in your HPC
 - HPC_JOB_SCRIPT = The path to your desired jobscript.sh location.
-Does not have to be the absolute path To get the absolute filepath you can use pwd or realpath
+Does not have to be the absolute path
+- Note: To get the absolute filepath you can use pwd or realpath
 NOTE: Put secret.py in the .gitignore
 4. Clone the repository in the HPC
 5. scp your secrets file into the HPC